apache/arrow/docs/source/cpp/streaming_execution.rst

-This is an extension to the :class:`SinkNode` definition and provides the ability to guarantee the ordering of the stream by providing the, `arrow::compute::OrderBySinkNodeOptions`.
-Here the `SortOptions` are provided to define which columns are used for sorting and under which criterion.
+This is an extension to the :class:`SinkNode` definition and provides the ability to guarantee the ordering of the stream by providing the, :class:`arrow::compute::OrderBySinkNodeOptions`.
+Here the :class:`arrow::compute::SortOptions` are provided to define which columns are used for sorting and under which criterion.

 Example::